Moisture Resistant MDF- Is It Always Green?

 The green dye that is added to MR MDF is purely for identification purposes and has no moisture-resisting properties itself.
 The resistance to moisture comes from the resin that is used to bond the wood fibres together during the manufacture of the MDF sheets, which differs from that used in standard grade MDF.

-Can you get moisture resistant MDF that is not Green?
+Can you get moisture resistant MDF that is not green?

 Larger sheets of moisture resistant MDF (generally 14’ x 4’ and upwards) are brown in colour like a standard MDF and have no green dye added to them.